CodeIntelligenceTesting/.github/profile/README.md

 ## Hello, World! :wave:
-Welcome to Code Intelligence's organization on GitHub where we share our open-source projects and tutorials.
+Welcome to Code Intelligence's organization on GitHub where we share our open-source projects, tutorials, and blog posts.

 ## :rocket: Projects
 - [CI Fuzz](https://github.com/CodeIntelligenceTesting/cifuzz):